lorig135/docsstyleguide/MinimalWritingStyle.md

 # Overview

 Think of minimal writing like a recipe in a cookbook.
 Recipes include precisely enough information about how to make something (like a cake), as well as the steps you need to follow to do so.
+The goal is to make  complex information simple to understand and easy to follow, so our users can complete their work-related tasks quickly and effectively.

 When writing minimally, you provide only/exactly as much information as the user needs to either understand a concept or a reference, or to accomplish a task.
 Note that the amount and complexity of information to include may vary, but it needs to be as specific and succinct as possible.